 Taking a Costa Rica coffee plantation tour is at the top of the list for most coffee loving tourists when visiting this small Central American country.
 Even those who don’t drink coffee find the guided coffee tour to be very informative and interesting.

-Did you know that Costa Rica Coffee now accounts for more than 10% of the country’s export business and Costa Rica ranks number thirteen out of the Top 20 coffee producing countries?
+Did you know that Costa Rica coffee production now accounts for more than 10% of the country’s export business and Costa Rica ranks number fifteen out of the Top 20 coffee producing countries?

-When researching various Costa Rica coffee plantation tours you will likely notice how the rapid growth in Costa Rica coffee production has also benefited the Costa Rica tourism industry.
+When researching where to take a Costa Rica coffee plantation tour you will likely notice how the rapid growth in Costa Rica coffee production has also benefited the Costa Rica tourism industry.

-Government regulations restrict coffee production to only Arabica coffees (Arabica coffee beans are superior, are a better quality and taste better than lower grown Robusta beans) and many of these Arabica coffee producers now offer Costa Rican coffee plantation tours.
+Government regulations in Costa Rica restrict coffee production to only Arabica coffees (Arabica coffee beans are superior, are better quality, and taste better than lower grown Robusta beans).
+A Costa Rica coffee plantation tour is now available at many of these Arabica coffee producers.

-While on your Caravan Costa Rica tour, you’ll enjoy a coffee plantation tour conducted by expert guides who offer a brief overview of Costa Rica coffee history and the Costa Rica coffee industry.
+While on your Caravan Costa Rica tour, you’ll enjoy a coffee plantation tour conducted by expert guides who offer a brief overview of the history behind the Costa Rica coffee industry.

-Learn About the History of Coffee Cooperatives Costa Rica
+Learn About the History of Coffee Cooperatives in Costa Rica

 Not only does the Costa Rica coffee industry help drive the current economy, but it also holds a significant place in the nation’s history, dating back to 1779.